ayeni-T/PredictRisk/paper.md

 # Acknowledgments

 The author thanks the open-source community, particularly the PyMC, Bambi, ArviZ, and Streamlit development teams.
-Special recognition goes to Northeastern University for providing the academic environment that supported this research.
+Special recognition goes to the College of Professional Studies, Northeastern University, Toronto, Canada, for providing the academic environment that supported this research.

 # References